-Kick start your summer with the return of Tap Dogs to London for a strictly limited 12 week season.
+The return of Dein Perry's Tap Dogs to London for a strictly limited season.

 The Award Winning tap show that combines the strength and power of workmen with the precision and talent of tap dancing.
 The adrenalin-pumped cast inject raw power and passion into the ultimate visual dance spectacular.
 Upside down or evem on water, they perform world-class routines in this most original and revitalised tap sensation.
-Leading the pack of the world's sexiest dancers is Adam Garcia, original cast star of Wicked and Saturday Night Fever in London and now a popular judge on Sky TV's dance show Got To Dance.
 Devised by Dein Perry and directed and designed by Nigel Triffitt with music by Andrew Wilkie.

 "The Tap Dogs phenomenon exploded on to the London scene with all the raw pulsating energy of a pneumatic road drill.
 Yet merely to welcome them for a blast of fresh air they blow through the rather high camp image tap dancing has acquired over the years is to overlook the iron discipline and genuine Terpsichorean skills their burly choreographer Dein Perry has instilled into his testosterone troupe.
 This is dancing of a very order indeed and the audience, packed to capacity roared its welcome.
 And rightly so."
 The Daily Mail